lucius-barde/bardic-cms/README.md

 ### BlobController
-Before V3 it handled all /blob routes, but they have been replaced by /{type} routes, where {type} is the current blob's type.
+In former OppidumCMS it handled all /blob routes, but in Bardic CMS they have been replaced by /{type} routes, where {type} is the current blob's type.

 - createBlob /{type}/create (POST): Creates a new blob from a formData, and returns JSON status or redirects to a callback URL if provided.
 Requires:
 	- param $callback: the callback URL